higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 * `java.time.LocalDate` and `java.time.LocalDateTime` in `Avro`
   * `import mu.rpc.internal.encoders.avro.javatime._`

-It also provides the instances for `org.joda.time.LocalDate` and `org.joda.time.LocalDateTime`, but you need the `frees-rpc-marshallers-jodatime` extra dependency.
+It also provides the instances for `org.joda.time.LocalDate` and `org.joda.time.LocalDateTime`, but you need the `mu-rpc-marshallers-jodatime` extra dependency.
 See the [quickstart section](/docs/rpc/quickstart) for the SBT instructions.

 * `org.joda.time.LocalDate` and `org.joda.time.LocalDateTime` in `Protobuf`
   * `import mu.rpc.marshallers.jodaTimeEncoders.pbd._`
 * `org.joda.time.LocalDate` and `org.joda.time.LocalDateTime` in `Avro`
   * `import mu.rpc.marshallers.jodaTimeEncoders.avro._`

-**Note**: If you want to send one of these instances directly as a request or response through Avro, you need to provide an instance of `Marshaller`. [frees-rpc] provides the marshallers for `BigDecimal`, `java.time.LocalDate`, `java.time.LocalDateTime`, `org.joda.time.LocalDate` and `org.joda.time.LocalDateTime` in a separated package:
+**Note**: If you want to send one of these instances directly as a request or response through Avro, you need to provide an instance of `Marshaller`. [mu-rpc] provides the marshallers for `BigDecimal`, `java.time.LocalDate`, `java.time.LocalDateTime`, `org.joda.time.LocalDate` and `org.joda.time.LocalDateTime` in a separated package:
 * `BigDecimal` in `Avro`
   * `import mu.rpc.internal.encoders.avro.bigdecimal.marshallers._`
 * Tagged `BigDecimal` in `Avro` (**note**: this encoder is not avro spec compliant)